rahul07rlk/Ghibli-style-artwork-AI-main/Readme.md

 - Negative prompts (`blurry, low quality, dark, oversaturated`) prevent unwanted artifacts.

 ## License
-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use .

 ---
 Enjoy generating your Ghibli-style images! 🚀